🛠️ Settings

 Queue is not empty.

-2️⃣ std::priority_queue:
+2️⃣ std::priority_queue

-std::priority_queue is a container adapter that provides a priority-based queue, where the largest element is always at the front.
+is a container adapter that provides a priority-based queue, where the largest element is always at the front.
 This queue does not follow the FIFO principle but instead orders elements by their priority.

 By Default: It stores the data in decreasing order.

-• Header File: <queue>
+- Header File:

-• Underlying Container: By default, std::priority_queue uses std::vector to store elements.
+- Underlying Container: By default,

 Basic Operations:

-• top(): Returns a reference to the top element (the highest priority element).
+: Returns a reference to the top element (the highest priority element).empty()

-• size(): Returns the number of elements in the priority queue.
+: Returns the number of elements in the priority queue.

 Example: